 That’s why client onboarding contracts and forms are a popular eSignature use case in Salesforce.
-By using eSignatures on Salesforce, you can prevent onboarding delays typically caused by missed emails and inconvenient signing processes, enabling you to make the onboarding process less of a pain point for both you and your client.
+By using eSignatures in Salesforce, you can prevent onboarding delays typically caused by missed or bounced emails and inconvenient signing processes, enabling you to make the onboarding process less of a pain point for both you and your client.

 3. Service requests